etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ## Add the dummy application
-1. To start you must download the latest version of the [Dummy sub-application zip](https://github.com/etendosoftware/subapp/releases){target="_blank"} file and unzip it inside the module just created in the `subapp` folder.
+1. To start you must download the latest version of the [Dummy subapplication zip](https://github.com/etendosoftware/subapp/releases){target="_blank"} file and unzip it inside the module just created in the `subapp` folder.
     ![modules.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/modules.png)

 2. In a terminal on path `modules/<javapackage>/subapp` install the depedencies declared in the package.json and for it the following command would be executed.